Saturday, September 23, 2023

 Back on the right track

 He became overwhelmed two seasons later after they traded him to Prince Albert on the cusp of his 20-year-vintage marketing campaign.
 I grabbed a roll of tape . . .
 And (a team veteran) tells me to get my palms off that, you dirty Indian.
 It broke me.
 My idea (that stuff) became over.
-Craig McCallum He recollects making the somber pressure from Edmonton to Prince Albert, hating every kilometer, and presenting at a Tim Hortons in North Battleford.
-He ordered an espresso and muffin, got to the window, and turned into informed the humans in the front had paid for his order.
+Craig McCallum recollects making the somber pressure from Edmonton to Prince Albert, hating every kilometer, and presenting at a Tim Hortons in North Battleford.
+He ordered an espresso and muffin, got to the window, and turned to inform the humans in the front had paid for his order.
 It was a small moment, a tiny piece of kindness, but it modified his outlook.
 Today, he’ll sometimes pay for the next character’s order, understanding what it would imply to anyone having an awful day.

 He played AAA hockey; he played in the WHL.
 He played at the college degree.
 Those are the sorts of men who make a difference.
 Mark Arcand, Saskatoon Tribal Council Chief

 Arcand, the Saskatoon Tribal Council chief, says McCallum’s final results are a high-quality blueprint for aspiring Indigenous athletes.
 He played AAA hockey, he performed in the WHL, he performed on the college stage,” Arcand says.
 “Those are the sorts of guys who make a difference.
 Did he make it to the professionals?
 No. But he’s content material with what he’s got proper now.
 He’s satisfied.
 And that’s appropriate.
-He’s got an amazing job, he’s paying his own payments, and he’s no longer counting on the machine.
+He’s got an amazing job, paying his payments, and no longer counting on the machine.
 He’s taking care of himself, and that’s what we want for humans.”

 Jenna D. Norton